BhairavValera/Titanic_Data_Analysis/README.md

-# Titanic Machine Learning from Disaster - Analysis and Predictions with Random Forest Classifier
+# Titanic Data Analysis - Machine Learning from Disaster

 ## Getting Started
 Clone the repository and ensure that the correct packages are installed.
 This notebook requires